Chestnut Hill College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At CHC, approximately 92% of students took out student loans averaging $7,681 a year.
 That adds up to $30,724 over four years for those students.

 The student loan default rate at CHC is 9.0%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do CHC Graduates Make?bachelor's degree recipients from CHC make around $43,600 per year during the early years of their employment.
+How Much Money Do CHC Graduates Make?students who graduate from CHC with a bachelor's degree go on to jobs where they make an average salary of $43,600 in their early years.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Location of Chestnut Hill College